rominana/webpack-boilerplate/README.md

 JSON
 Webpack

-## Setup
-Open the repository link.
-Click on the "Code" button, above the files list.
-Select one of the three options to copy the URL: HTTPS, SSH key and GitHub CLI.
-Open the Terminal in the directory you want to copy the project.
-Type git clone, paste the URL you copied, and press enter.
-Usage

 ## To edit this project:
 Open the repository you cloned with a code editor that you like.
 Edit the code as you want.